 Macadamia nut oil has one of the highest amounts of monounsaturated fats among nut oils.
-According to the American Heart Association, monounsaturated fats can help to reduce bad cholesterol, reducing the risk for heart disease and stroke.
+According to the American Heart Association, monounsaturated fats can help reduce bad cholesterol in your blood, reducing the risk of heart disease and stroke.
 Macadamia nut oil has a delicious, almost creamy, taste that makes a good dressing for pasta salads and fresh green salads.

 Walnut oil is rich in omega-3 fatty acids, which are essential for brain function and growth and development.
 Omega-3 fatty acids have also been shown to reduce inflammation and risk for chronic disease.
 The oil’s nutty flavor goes well with fish.
 Try drizzling walnut oil over roasted salmon or tilapia just before serving.